 Prepare to indulge in this Original Fantasy Fudge Recipe.
 Made with jet puff marshmallow cream, this easy chocolate fudge recipe is the best no-bake chocolate dessert.
-Make it for a hot summer day, or during the Christmas holiday, you can't go wrong with this tasty treat.

 I've had this fudge many times as this is the fudge my dad made every year during the Christmas season, it's a true classic and one that you'll want to make for your family.

 True to the original KRAFT recipe, this tasty treat will be a show stopper.
 You can even add a ribbon of peanut butter to add some variety.